Skip to Content

 The key findings are:

-• The ‘stalling’ of improvement in mortality (and related measures like life expectancy) has been observed across all parts of the UK, suggesting common root cause
+• The ‘stalling’ of improvement in mortality (and related measures like life expectancy) has been observed across all parts of the UK, suggesting a common root cause.

 • This overall ‘stalling’ of improvement actually masks increasing death rates among the poorest communities across the UK.